What Should You Not Say in an Arizona IEP Meeting?

 Arizona IEP Evaluation Concerns

-You also need to be sure that the evaluation team uses a valid and reliable assessment tool.
+You must also ensure that the evaluation team uses a valid and reliable assessment tool.
 This assessment tool should be able to identify your child’s strengths and weaknesses.
-Finally, you need to be sure that the evaluation team is making recommendations for services that are based on your child’s individual needs.
+Finally, it would be best to ensure that the evaluation team recommends services based on your child’s needs.

 How Long Does a School Have to Respond to an Evaluation Request in Arizona?